EllisLempriere/git_repo_cleaner/docs/ManualTestCases.md

 ```
 git log --graph --abbrev-commit --decorate --format=format:"%h - (%cs) %s - %an %d" --all
 ```
-Confirm output shows "main" on local and remote pointing to the commit "ellis committed me to main" and the archive tag "zArchiveBranch_20230509_a1" pointing to the commit "I need to notify my dev of pending archive tag deletion":
+Confirm output shows "main" on local and remote pointing to the commit "~ committed me to main" and the archive tag "zArchiveBranch_20230509_a1" pointing to the commit "I need to notify my dev of pending archive tag deletion":
 ```
-* ... - (2023-03-10) I need to notify my dev of pending archive tag deletion - John Doe  (tag: zArchiveBranch_20230509_a1)
+* ~ - (2023-03-10) I need to notify my dev of pending archive tag deletion - John Doe  (tag: zArchiveBranch_20230509_a1)
-* ... - (2023-03-10) ellis commited me to main - Ellis Lempriere  (HEAD -> main, origin/main)
+* ~ - (2023-03-10) ellis commited me to main - ~  (HEAD -> main, origin/main)
 ```

 ### Act